 * U.N. envoy Kofi Annan to brief Security Council later

-* Member states say Iran nuclear problem should not be
+* Member states say Iran nuclear problem should not be resolved by force

 By Gleb Bryanski and Chris Buckley

 BEIJING, June 7 (Reuters) - Leaders of a bloc grouping China, Russia and Central Asian states called on Thursday for dialogue to address the violence in Syria, all but guaranteeing that there will be no end to the deadlock in discussions at the U.N.
 Security Council.